ChainSafe/gossamer/dot/network/README.md

 ## Peer-to-Peer Networking & `libp2p`

-[Peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) networking has been a dynamic field of research for over two decades, and P2P protocols are at the heart of many blockchain networks.
+[Peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) networking has been a dynamic field of research for over two decades, and P2P protocols are at the heart of blockchain networks.
 P2P networks can be contrasted with traditional [client-server](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) networks where there is a clear separation of authority and privilege between the maintainers of the network and its users - in a P2P network, each participant possesses equal authority and equal privilege. `libp2p` is a framework for implementing P2P networks that was